Vijaysinghdhoni/Quick-Chat/README.md

 # Quick-Chat

 Quick-Chat is a feature-rich Android demo chat application built using Kotlin, Firebase, and various modern Android development libraries.
-The app incorporates Firebase Phone Authentication, Firestore for real-time data storage, Firebase Storage for media content, and employs the MVVM architecture pattern.
+The app incorporates Firebase Phone Authentication, Firestore for real-time data storage, Firebase Storage for media content, ZegoCloud SDK for audio and video call feature and employs the MVVM architecture pattern.
 It also utilizes Jetpack Navigation Components, Hilt for dependency injection, Kotlin Coroutines, Kotlin Flows, RecyclerView with DiffUtil for efficient list updates, the new Splash Screen API and much more.

 ## Preview
 ![Quick-chat ss3](https://github.com/Vijaysinghdhoni/Quick-Chat/assets/142734066/85ea19a4-b34e-4008-9b63-634fa15c6a53)